Wednesday, August 1, 2012

 People also need to realize that project plans are really just an attempt to define how you would like a project to proceed.
 In reality it is a hope of how the project should proceed, but it will change and must be managed to adapt to and accommodate change.

-Once you’ve got a good product/program and project definition and plan, be certain that all of the stakeholders agree that this is what is to be delivered (see Does Everyone Really Understand?).
+Once you’ve got a good product/program and project definition and plan, be certain that all of the stakeholders agree that this is what is to be delivered.
 Different stakeholders often have different expectations.
-Sales is thinking of how they’ll sell it; Marketing is thinking of how they’ll market it; Finance is thinking of how it will impact revenue and margins; Engineering is thinking about its features and functions, etc. Determine who will be the most pivotal person among the stakeholders, for it will be this person’s expectations that matter the most.
+Sales is thinking of how they’ll sell it.
+Marketing is thinking of how they’ll market it.
+Finance is thinking of how it will impact revenue and margins.
+Etc. Determine who will be the most pivotal person among the stakeholders, for it will be this person’s expectations that matter the most.
 If there are differences among the stakeholders’ expectations, then this person will be the one to settle those differences.
 Every stakeholder must be satisfied that what has been defined matches their expectations.
 If your definition doesn’t match the stakeholders’ expectations, you’ve already failed.

 Now you need to manage those expectations effectively.

-One key to this is knowing your capabilities; that is, understanding what you and your team can really deliver (see What Do Your Customers Really Want?).
-This must be part and parcel of the project plan, reflecting realities and contingencies in that plan (see Plan Based On What You Do Know, and On What You Don't!).
+One key to this is knowing your capabilities; that is, understanding what you and your team can really deliver.
+This must be part and parcel of the project plan, reflecting realities and contingencies in that plan.

 Another key is setting clearly defined expectations.
 These go beyond the product/program definition/requirements and the project plan itself.
 They also include defining how and how often status will be reported, how progress will be measured, what happens when priorities shift, and how issues that arise will be handled.
 As with goal setting, these expectations should be S.M.A.R.T. – that is Specific, Measurable, Attainable, Realistic, and Time-bound.